rhel-labs/learn-katacoda/openscap/step3.md

-# Running a scan against a profile
+# Scan and generate a report

 A XCCDF document is a structured collection of security configuration rules for some set of target system.
 In this case, it has the configuration rules that meet the PCI regulation.

-Run the *oscap* tool providing the XCCDF formatted profile with ID, option to fetch remote resources, report output file name, and checklist file as per the SCAP security guide.
+To start scanning using OpenSCAP, use the *oscap xccdf eval* command with the profile Id, option to fetch remote resources, output XML results file, and the datastream file.

-`oscap xccdf eval --fetch-remote-resources --profile xccdf_org.ssgproject.content_profile_pci-dss --results /tmp/scan-xccdf-results.xml --report /var/www/html/index.html /usr/share/xml/scap/ssg/content/ssg-rhel8-ds.xml`{{execute T1}}
+`oscap xccdf eval --fetch-remote-resources --profile xccdf_org.ssgproject.content_profile_pci-dss --results /tmp/scan-xccdf-results.xml /usr/share/xml/scap/ssg/content/ssg-rhel8-ds.xml`{{execute T1}}

-__Note:__ This scan can take a few minutes to complete as it has to evaluate all the rules, store the results in the /tmp directory and generate the scan report in HTML format.
+__Note:__ This scan can take a few minutes to complete as it has to evaluate all the rules, and generate a XML file that has the results.

+Once the scan completes, you can look at the pass/fail status of each rule in the output -

 <pre class="file">
 Downloading: https://www.redhat.com/security/data/oval/com.redhat.rhsa-RHEL8.xml ... ok